 Gwen asks about balancing in projected budget as there is a $2k discrepancy in the budget table that was shared.
 Greg clarifies what is listed in the budgets and that this is due to an expense not being updated in one table.

-Greg signs off at 1:09
+Greg signs off at 13:09 Eastern

 4. Executive Director Report (Garth)